camildaou/angular-task-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.

+## About the Project

+AngularTaskManager is a task management application built with Angular.
+It allows users to create, view, edit, and delete tasks with a responsive user interface.

+## Installation

+1. Clone the repository
+2. Run `npm install` to install dependencies

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Note: Using `ng serve` directly may not work correctly; please use `npm start` instead.

 ## Code scaffolding